des-liag/Data-Analysis-Supermarket/README.md

 # Data-Analysis-Supermarket
 Analysis of POS data of a Supermarket
+Python | Power BI